 Lost and Found:

 At the end of summer, there is always a pile of campers belongings left at camp.
 This is an expensive waste for our families!
-As a way to target the problem of lost belongings and a large lost and found closet, we are encouraging our parents to label all their children's belongings.
+As a way to target the problem of lost belongings and a large lost and found closet, we ask parents to label all their children's belongings.

 We STRONGLY recommend that you label all items your child comes to camp with...shirts, shorts, bathing suits, towels, sweatshirts, sneakers, flip flops, water bottles, hats, etc. Once you label items, check them occasionally during the summer to make sure that your name is still clearly legible.